- When does fall semester start?:

 - Where can I study on campus?

 - The Study Space Finder is available for students to find a space in a library, classroom, or lounge on campus that meets their needs.
 Students can also use classrooms for studying/meeting while they are not in use.
 There will be QR codes posted on doors for students to review the room schedule.
 Stop the Spread guidelines will need to be followed.
-Additionally, the SPHere Lounge will be available for SPH students to use on a limited basis.
+Additionally, the SPHere Lounge will be available for SPH students to use on a limited basis and some classrooms in the new Health Sciences Education Center (HESC) are available to just health sciences students who request access.

 - What technology resources will I need to prepare for fall semester?